 - You have to have integrity.

 And so “Grit Goddess” is Jordan’s social media nickname.
 A serious bucketful of grit is needed to get through all ten events over two days.
 So, did Jordan’s grit come in useful when taking on the 1500?

 “All the decathletes told me ‘You’re going to hate it.
 It’s the worst event.
 It’s the most terrible thing.
 You’re going to die’.
 I went and did it, and I was like, you guys, that was so much better than the 800, I loved it, what are you talking about?!”

-As Jordan calls a wrap on her first season competing for her country, and competing in decathlon, she and Andy are both mindful of the challenges that lie ahead.
+As Jordan calls a wrap on her first season competing for her country, and competing in decathlon, she has followed Andy to a new base in Texas.
+Both are mindful of the challenges that lie ahead.
 “Andy’s being just as ground-breaking as I am, a coach willing to train a female decathlete.
 He’s made me into the athlete I am.
 He too wants to see the women’s decathlon became a true Olympic event.”